gmc-code/PC-microbit-micropython/docs/extra/builtins_module.rst

 In printout, the most common function.

-    - ``objects`` : Phural, indicating that multiple objects can be output onve.
-When exporting multiple objects, need to separate them.
+    - ``objects`` : Phural, indicating that multiple objects can be output once.
+When printing multiple objects, separate them.
-    - ``sep`` : Use a space as the interval to separate to multiple objects.
+    - ``sep`` : Use a space as the interval to separate the multiple objects.
-    - ``end`` : Used to set what to ends with.
+    - ``end`` : Used to set what to end with.
 The default value is newline \n.
-We can change it to another string.
     - ``file`` : The object to write.

 ::

          print(1)
     1
-         print("Hello World
+         print("Hello World)
     Hello World
          a = 1
          b = 'w3cschool'
-         print(a,b)
+         print(a, b)
     1 w3cschool
          print("aaa""bbb")
     aaabbb